Tetley came rushing into the room,

 days of Health and Safety, one needs to have taken some course or

-other before climbing over!
+other before climbing over!"

-felled the signpost directing walkers doing the long distance
+Areas of the forest had been felled, so the signpost directing walkers doing the long distance

 Coast to Coast path stands out.
 This route was devised by Alfred